-All organisations supported by the Department of Health and Ageing through the Fund will be required to meet the terms and conditions outlined in the Fund guidelines, their individual funding agreement and its' schedules and this document - the Service Delivery Standards.
+All organisations supported by the Department of Health and Ageing under the Fund will be required to meet the terms and conditions outlined in the Fund guidelines, their individual funding agreement and its schedules and this document - the Service Delivery Standards.

-The Department is looking to ensure that organisations supported through the Fund as part of the MOICDP are accountable, providing quality services and making effective use of available funding to identify and meet community needs.
+The Department is looking to ensure that organisations supported through the Fund are accountable, provide quality services and make effective use of available funding to identify and meet community needs.
 These organisations are referred to as Fundholders.

-These service delivery standards aim to provide Fundholders with the information required for the delivery of the most efficient and effective services for each jurisdiction within the limited funding available.
+These service delivery standards should be read in conjunction with the Fund Guidelines and together aim to provide Fundholders with the information required to deliver the most efficient and effective services to address the Fund's priorities for each jurisdiction and/or priority area within the funding available.